Cannabis in Canada: Competing with the black market

 A report in October 2019 by Bloomberg News painted a bleak picture of the legal cannabis industry.
 Because of the relatively few retail outlets, especially in Ontario, and the high retail prices, the black market remained persistent.
 An independent cannabis research firm estimated that the black market accounted for 86% of cannabis sales.
 On average, on a Canada-wide basis, legal cannabis was selling for about $10.23 per gram versus $5.59 found on the black market according to StatsCan.
 The province of Ontario took steps in 2020 to increase the number of retail licenses issued per month to increase the availability of legal cannabis, in order to combat the illicit market.
 The market share of legal cannabis products has since risen rapidly, with a Statistics Canada analysis suggesting that Canadians were spending more on legal than illegal cannabis products by the third quarter of 2020, with the amount spent in the black market having dropped by nearly half since immediately prior to legalization.
 In response to Statistics Canada's 2021 Canadian Cannabis Survey, 64% of cannabis users reported that they usually purchased cannabis from a legal storefront or online store, up from 54% in 2020 and 37% in 2019.
+Legal market capture of cannabis in Canada after 5 years of legalization was approximately 78%.

 Canadian Olympic gold medalist Ross Rebagliati is an entrepreneur in the cannabis industry.